NCAR/esds/posts/2022/batch-processing-notebooks-with-papermill.md

 ### Step 1: Prepare the notebook

-To transform your notebook into a Papermill-enabled notebook (a notebook that can be run with Papermill), you need to add the `parameters` tag to cells that contains the parameters you intend to parametrize when running the notebook with Papermill.
+To transform your notebook into a Papermill-enabled notebook (a notebook that can be run with Papermill), you need to add the `parameters` tag to cells that contains the parameters you intend to parametrize when running the notebook with Papermill:

+1. Select the cell to parameterize
+2. Click the property inspector in the right sidebar (double gear icon)
+3. Type `parameters` in the `Add Tag +` box and hit `Enter`.

 ![](../../images/papermill-parameters.png)